-SECTION 5 - ORIGINAL APPOINTMENT - PHYSICAL APTITUDE TEST.
+SECTION 6- ORIGINAL APPOINTMENT - PHYSICAL APTITUDE TEST.

 All applicants may be required to submit themselves to a physical aptitude test.
 In the event a physical aptitude test is administered, only candidates who have successfully passed the "written test" will be permitted to participate in the physical agility test.
-Candidates applying for the position of a firefighter must provide proof of current CPAT certification at such time as they are required to submit to an oral interview hereunder.
+Candidates applying for the position of a firefighter must provide proof of current CPAT certification at such time application or prior to submitting for the written examinations as they are required to submit to an oral interview hereunder.
+Police officers applicants must possess a valid and current POWER proficiency card as indicated in the prior section.

-SECTION 6 - ORIGINAL APPOINTMENT - WRITTEN EXAMINATIONS.
+SECTION 7 - ORIGINAL APPOINTMENT - WRITTEN EXAMINATIONS.